tamim662/Java-MasterClass/Topics/Static_vs_Instance_variable.md

 #### Instance varibale
 - Instance varibales are also known as fields or member variables.
-- Instance aribale belong to an instance of a class.
+- Instance varibale belong to an instance of a class.
 - Every instance has it's own copy of an instance variables.
 - Every instance can have different value(state).
 - Instance variables represents the state of an instance.